A £180,000 water park set to open in Wallingford this month may be restricted amid drought concerns.

 Thames Water said the water feature, including fountains operated by pressure pads, would not be affected by the hosepipe ban imposed in April.

-But South Oxfordshire District Council, which is building the park, has held talks with the water company and will volunteer to open it on a restricted basis.
+But South Oxfordshire District Council, which is building the park, has held talks with the water company and will volunteer to open it on

 Council leader Ann Ducker said: “The talks with Thames Water focused on lowering the pressure of the fountains and restricting the hours they are used.